-Leadwerks is the easiest way to make games that look amazing.
-With a rapid development pipeline, support for C++ and Lua programming, and plenty of learning materials, Leadwerks is the perfect platform for your next project.
+Leadwerks Game Engine is the easiest way to build 3D games.
+With a rapid development pipeline, support for Lua and C++ programming, and plenty of learning materials, Leadwerks is the perfect way to learn to make games.

 The quickest way to summarize it I think, is that the engine is seemingly designed to slow down workflow in favor of looking complex and cool.
 I really feel like this was designed that so it looked really good in promotion, but in practice it's just not great.
 The wording in descriptions and the site is very particular, making the engine sound far more pleasant and robust than it is (though I suppose you can't expect developers to do anything but that).
 I mean, really, "Our renderer redefines realtime with image quality more like a cg render than real-time games of the past."
 Come on.